chillinPanda/coolify-docker-compose-preview-deployments-traefik-loadbalancer-port-is-missing/README.md

 6. Verify that it is working
 7. Enable "Preview Deployments"
    * Configuration -> Advanced -> General -> Activate "Preview Deployments"
+8. Create a pull request in your fork merging branch `test-preview-deployment` into `main`
+   * --> A Preview Deployment is triggered
+   * --> Deployment is successful
+   * --> Opening the link to the preview from the GitHub PR yields "Bad Gateway"

 # Looking at the code